Emergency Dentistry

 While dental emergencies can be unpredictable, there are steps you can take to reduce your risk:

-• Avoid Chewing Hard Objects: Refrain from chewing on hard objects or substances that can damage your teeth or dental work.
+- Avoid Chewing on Hard Objects: Refrain from chewing on hard objects or substances that can damage your teeth or dental work.

-• Manage Bruxism: If you grind your teeth, use a nightguard to protect your teeth from damage caused by bruxism.
+- Manage Bruxism: If you grind your teeth, use a nightguard to protect them from the damage caused by bruxism.

 Conclusion